breadcat/blog.minskio.co.uk/content/quotes.md

 >Nunc id vides, nunc ne vides <!-- discworld -->

+>Obscenity is the crutch of inarticulate motherfuckers <!-- motown missile -->

 >Off we go then

 >On the Internet, nobody knows you're a dog <!-- the new yorker -->